 I dehydrate my own backpacking meals.
 Even healthy meals can come out to more than 150 calories/oz.
 That means I can easily carry my own food plus my daughter’s food on trips, along with all our other gear.
 I’m a small, 110lb woman – so every ounce I can shed from my pack really matters!

 I made this healthy, yummy eggplant stew with pinto beans (above).
 When dehydrated, it weighs just 3.98oz for a 603 calorie serving – or 151 calorie/ounce!
-The recipe will be in my dehydrator cookbook. 🙂
+This recipe is in my ebook.
+Get it here for 50% off.

 Method 3: Backpacking Calorie Calculators